Jeff Kirk Named Executive Vice President of Applied AI at Robots & Pencils

 AI-assisted development produces measurable gains.
 Code is being written faster.
 Boilerplate is disappearing.
 Bugs are easier to catch early.
 Even tests can be autogenerated.
 And yet, one challenge persists: verifying that the right thing is being built.

 It’s relatively straightforward to measure productivity (lines of code, lead time) and quality (bug rates, test coverage).
-But ensuring correct functionality—matching what’s shipped to product requirements, user stories, and EPICs—is harder than ever.
+But ensuring correct functionality, such as matching what’s shipped to product requirements, user stories, and EPICs, is harder than ever.
 Code generation tools accelerate output, but they don’t always ensure alignment with intent.

 That’s why the developer’s role is expanding.
 Understanding product vision, aligning technical architecture with business goals, and managing evolving requirements are becoming just as critical as technical skill.